robertbraeutigam/scan/README.md

 * Payload (encrypted)

 Encryption and key management is the same as for intermediate frames.

+The Message Id used in this frame should be considered reusable after this frame is sent.

 #### Frame type: 06 (Single Frame Application Message)